Celebrating Teacher Leaders

 Each year, the World Affairs Council honors a local educator who has made exceptional contributions in broadening the global horizons of students and colleagues.
 The recipient of the World Educator Award is an outstanding K-12 teacher who promotes international understanding in the classroom and contributes to the development of resources so that other educators and community members are better prepared to meet a major challenge of our time.
 Our children’s lives will be defined by the world within and beyond our borders; a World Affairs Council World Educator is someone who works to ensure that their students’ learning is reflective of that reality.

 Whether you are a teacher and have a colleague who has been a leader in promoting international understanding at your school, a student and have a teacher who has expanded your worldview, or are a parent who is grateful for the role a teacher has played in shaping your child’s perspective–we look forward to reviewing your nominations!
+All nominations must be submitted by 5:00 PM, April 16th, 2026.
+Please note that educators must work in Washington state to qualify for the award.

-the World Affairs Council’s 2024 World Educator!
+the World Affairs Council’s 2025 World Educator!

 What does it mean to you for someone to be a “World Educator?